VRtheKing/Surf-Smart/README.md

 Once installed, using Surf-Smart is straightforward:

-1. Navigate to any webpage you want to summarize or search within.
+1. Navigate to any webpage you want to summarize, search within, or manage tabs.
 2. Click on the Surf-Smart icon in your Chrome toolbar.
 3. Choose the desired action from the dropdown menu:
     -   **Summarize**: Generates a concise summary of the webpage.
     -   **Search**: Allows you to perform a quick search directly on the current webpage.
+    -   **Tidy Tabs**: Groups your open tabs based on related topics.
 4. Enjoy a more efficient browsing experience with Surf-Smart!

 ## Support